 Nigeria’s potential to become one of the world’s largest economies will remain just an aspiration without the electricity required to pursue aggressive industrialisation.
 This will necessitate solution-based projects and initiatives geared towards overcoming the crisis identified in the sector with a view to fast-tracking the delivery of constant electricity in the region.
 The growing complexities of the problems confronting the power sector, provides opportunities for doing business in Nigeria.
 From emerging technologies within the metering space, data management and gas to power infrastructure, in correlation with the attraction and retention of investment in the sector will be imperative to transform the Nigerian power sector.

-Nigeria is determined to meet its demands and contribute more to the West Africa power pool.
+Nigeria is determined to meet its demands and contribute more to the West African power pool.
 Huge investment opportunities exist in the Nigeria electricity supply industry as local and international investors are encouraged to take advantage of the vast opportunities in the sector, such as:

 - Expansion of existing facilities in generation, transmission and distribution